 PO BOX 942, Coquille, OR 97423

-MAY SPECIAL!!!
-SAVE 15%!!!: Book now and save 15% off the July 7-16th Natural Building Extravaganza workshop in beautiful Bandon-By-The-Sea, Oregon!
-Don't miss out this year, we will be building a small cottage that will be utilized as local a local spa.
-You will not only learn cob, but bale cob, light straw clay, adobe and even earthen plasters.
+A FEW SPACES LEFT!!!: July 7-16th Natural Building Extravaganza workshop in beautiful Bandon-By-The-Sea, Oregon has a few spaces left, hurry as this workshop always fills up!
+Don't miss out this year, we will be building a small cottage that is an artistic rendition of our local light-house!
+You will not only learn cob, but bale cob, light straw clay, adobe and even earthen plasters but will also learn how to do some framing with the cob structure...a true mix of many modalities of natural building.
 The workshop takes place at SustainableU where we have several unique building which has been remodeled with earthen materials, including a 1950's metal travel trailer that has been converted to the Kraken!
 You'll have to come see for yourself.
 Call Tammy at 541-347-Seven801 for more details and to reserve your space at this special offer rate!
 Call now as space is filling up fast.